Gongbao Chicken With Cashews (Gongbao Jiding, 宫保鸡丁)

 Instructions

-- Heat wok until hot and add 3 tablespoons peanut or canola oil.
-When oil is hot, turn heat to low, add nuts and gently stir-fry until toasty brown all over.
-Watch closely so they don’t burn.
-Remove from wok and let drain on paper towel.
+- Heat wok until hot and add 2 tablespoons caiziyou (or other cooking oil).
+Immediately turn heat to medium and add nuts to cold oil.
+Slowly stir-fry until nuts are toasty brown all over.
+Turn down heat if they are browning too quickly, and watch closely so they don't burn.
+Remove from wok and drain on paper towel.
 They will firm up and become crunchy when cool.
-(Don’t be tempted to substitute roasted nuts or skip this step; it makes all the difference.)
+(Don't be tempted to substitute roasted nuts or skip this step; it makes all the difference.)

-- Clean wok and heat over a high flame until extremely hot (which keeps the chicken from sticking).
-Add 2 tablespoons oil, swirl around the pan and add the chicken cubes.
+- Clean wok and heat over a high flame until very hot (which keeps the chicken from sticking).
+Add ¼ cup oil, swirl around the pan and add the chicken cubes.
 Spread the chicken out around the wok, and let the pieces sear on one side.
 Flip the chicken and let sear on the other side.
-Stir-fry until chicken is cooked through and lightly browned.
-Remove chicken from wok and let drain on a paper towel.
+Stir-fry until chicken is just cooked through.
+Remove chicken from wok and hold.

-- Clean work and return to heat.
-When wok is hot, add 3 tablespoons fresh oil and heat briefly on a medium flame.
-Add chili peppers and Sichuan peppercorns and stir-fry vigorously, toasting but not burning them.
+- Clean wok and return to heat.
+When wok is hot, add 2 tablespoons fresh oil and heat briefly on a medium flame.
+Add chilies and Sichuan peppercorns and stir-fry quickly, toasting but not burning them.
 Add the scallion whites, ginger and garlic and stir-fry until fragrant.

-- Add back the chicken cubes and toss in the scallion greens.
-Stir-fry briefly and mix well.
-Add the sauce and mix well.
-As the sauce thickens, add back the cashew nuts and stir-fry briefly until all ingredients are well combined.
-Plate and serve.
+- Add the chicken cubes and the sauce and stir-fry to mix.
+As the sauce thickens, add the scallions greens and fried nuts and cook briefly until all ingredients are well combined.

 Tried this recipe?